 Here is an example of what the planning page might look like for you.
 My cleaning plan will look a lot like it!
 In this plan, I chose to use the cleaning checklists on some weeks but not others.
 I added a few random decluttering tasks I need to get done that may not necessarily fit in the areas.

 Are you ready to put this into action?
 First, download and fill out your spring cleaning checklist printable and highlight any levels or individual tasks you plan on doing in the checklists.

 Click the button to download the free checklist.
-Then, join the closed Facebook group that I’ve set up just for us!
-We go through this challenge about once a quarter but you can do it any time!
+I go through this challenge about once a quarter but you can do it any time!

 Download the 6-Week Cleaning Challenge!